20 Vibrant Spring Flowers That Welcome Warmer Weather

 Lilacs

+Another flower that brings gorgeous cottagecore vibes, lilacs are delicate and old-fashioned with a sweet, heady fragrance.
 Lilac shrubs (Syringa vulgaris) are hardy in zones 3 through 7.
 The fragrant purple blooms appear in late May in most northern states.
 Depending on the variety, they grow from 5 to 15 feet tall.
-Plant lilac shrubs in areas where they will get at least six hours of sun per day, otherwise they won't bloom well.
+Plant lilac shrubs in areas where they will get at least six hours of sun per day; otherwise, they won't bloom well.

 Harmony Iris

-Harmony iris, (Reticulata) also known as dwarf iris, is hardy in zones 5 through 9.
-Harmony iris blooms very early in the spring in beautiful shades of blue and purple.
-The very large blossoms have a wonderful fragrance similar to a violet and continue to come back year after year.
+We love the vibrant blue and purple colors in harmony iris (Reticulata), also known as dwarf iris.
+This flower is hardy in zones 5 through 9.
+Harmony iris blooms very early in the spring.
+The very large blossoms have a wonderful fragrance similar to a violet, and they continue to come back year after year.

 Icelandic Poppies

+There's just something dreamy about a patch of colorful, delicate poppies.
 Icelandic poppies (Papaver nudicaule) are hardy in zones 2 through 8.
-Their brilliantly colored blooms start showing in late spring around May and thriving plants will continue to bloom through July.
-Colors range from orange, yellow, red and white.
+Their brilliantly colored blooms start showing in late spring, around May, and thriving plants will continue to bloom through July.
+Colors range from orange, yellow, red, and white.
 Deadheading, or removing faded and dead blooms, helps encourage additional blooming.

 Lily-of-the-Valley